sloooothy/coding_preparing/README.md

 # This is my coding preparation for career

+I am NOT a good coder, but I insist to do the practice as far as I am working in the field of computer science.
+Give me any advice if you think it's helpful, thank you.

 ## Leetcode
 ### My primary coding language:
     1. Python (for AI project, too many frameworks rely on it)